bebbi/dicom-curate/README.md

   - 'retainDeviceIdentityOption': Keeps the attributes marked as 'K' and performs the default action on all other attributes
   - 'cleanDescriptorsOption' by removing all description and comment Attributes except those comment attributes explicitly listed in the `cleanDescriptorExceptions` list.
   - 'retainLongitudinalTemporalInformationOptions': this considers all temporal attributes (DA, TM, DT), as described as a possible approach in PS3.15E.
-    Possible values are 'Full' (keep all temporal info intact), 'Off' (remove all temporal attributes or add defaults per PS3.15E), or accepts a list to offset all temporal information consistently by ISO-8601 compliant durations.
-Example: for the patient id defined in the folder path, replace dates per a per-subject csv 'DATE_OFFSET' column: `['filePath', 'centersubj', 'SUBJECT_ID', 'DATE_OFFSET']`
+    Possible values are 'Full' (keep all temporal info intact), 'Off' (remove all temporal attributes or add defaults per PS3.15E), or 'Offset' (move all temporal attributes by a duration.
+An ISO-8601 compliant duration `dateOffset` parameter must be passed).
   - 'retainDeviceIdentityOption': true or false.
 If true, overrides `retainLongitudinalTemporalInformationOptions` for the respective attributes to keep.
   - 'retainUIDsOption': 'On', 'Off', or 'Hashed'.
     - If 'On', maintain all UIDs.